Nafis2605/GPU-Profiling-for-WebGL-and-WebGPU/README.md

 - Execute scripts within the browser context
 - Collect tracing information
 - Gather OS-specific information
+- Automatically generate a dashboard to visualize the data collected

 ## Contributing

-Contributions to fix the "getting stuck" issue or enhance the functionality are welcome.
 Please feel free to submit a pull request or open an issue to discuss potential improvements.

 ## License